sato-ak/daily_report_system/README.md

 (https://gyazo.com/0d41fa7ade7dcba3d8c8c73ba51e983b)

 # Features
-Your reports are listed on a calender.
+Your reports are listed on a calender. <br>
 Click report title and you'll jump to the detail page.

 # Requirement